sbolel/sinanbolel-com-v2/README.md

 ## Setup

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `yarn install`
 3. Set up a Firebase project and add your configuration to the project
 4. Deploy Firestore security rules from `firestore.rules`
 5. Create necessary indexes in Firestore for querying messages

 ## Running the Project

-1. Start the development server with `npm start`
+1. Start the development server with `yarn start`
-2. Build for production with `npm run build`
+2. Build for production with `yarn build`

 ## Contributing